Jailbreaking your friendly, garden-variety, bomb-carrying robot dog

 So far, the harms caused by jailbreaking attacks have been largely confined to LLM-powered chatbots.
 And given that the majority of the content elicited by jailbreaking attacks on chatbots can also be obtained via targeted Internet searches, more pronounced harms are yet to reach downstream applications of LLMs.

-However, given the physical-nature of the potential misues of AI and robotics (look no farther than the Thermonator in Figure X), we posit that it's significantly more important to assess the safety of LLMs when used in downstream applications, like robotics.
+However, given the physical-nature of the potential misuse of AI and robotics (look no farther than the Thermonator in Figure X), we posit that it's significantly more important to assess the safety of LLMs when used in downstream applications, like robotics.
 This raises the following question, which guided the report we released today on arXiv.

 Can LLM-controlled robots be jailbroken to execute harmful actions in the physical world?